Is there a free embroidery file format converter?

 Most full-fledged versions of common digitizing programs allow you to save an embroidery design in a variety of file formats.
 For example, Embrilliance allows you to save an embroidery design in 16 different formats.
 And, it will open up even more of a variety of formats.
 So if you have digitizing software, you may not need a conversion program.
 You would simply open the file and Save As a different version.

 If you are a MAC user, you may be disappointed to see that most of the embroidery digitizing programs only run on a PC.
 The only work around is to install a PC emulator program on your MAC and run the programs in a PC environment.
+One of the best things about the Embrilliance line of products is that they all run natively on a MAC.

 Free embroidery file format converter options